phuse-org/SENDConform/doc/DataConversion.md

 ## General Guidance

 #### Generating Unique Identifiers for Animal Subjects
-Traditionally, SUBJID and USUBJID are used as unique identifiers withing and between studies.
-There is a temptation to use these identifiers when forming IRIs.
-The approach simplifies IRI creation and is very human readable allowing the person to immediately determine that this subject is the animal with the SUBJID of "00M01".
+It may seem reasonable to use SUBJID and USUBJID when forming IRIs.
+The approach simplifies IRI creation and is very human readable, allowing the person to trace data back to a specific subject.
+In this example, Subject 00M01:
 `cj16050:Animal_00M01`

-The use of SUBJID is fraught with problems.
+However, the use of SUBJID is fraught with problems.
+Consider cases where:

 * A SUBJID is accidentally re-used and assigned to more than one animal, so two distinct animals have the same ID number.
 The  resulting RDF would have all observations assigned to a single IRI and it would be difficult to identify the duplication.